 Eastern Amberwing (Perithemis tenera)

-The Eastern Amberwing is a fiery dragonfly that adds a flash of red fury as it flies low above the water.
+The orange Eastern Amberwing is a fiery dragonfly that adds a flash of raging color as it flies just above the water.

-This dragonfly stays low, close to the water's surface, as it flies, feeding on small insects.
+This dragonfly stays low, close to the water's surface as it flies, feeding on small insects.
 Males stake a claim on a shoreline territory, preferring areas where vegetation and wood bits stick out of the water.
-Females will enter a male's territory to mate and she will then lay her eggs in the water by tapping the tip of her abdomen just at the surface.
-The eggs will spread out and eventually hatch naiads (larvae), which will spend their lives underwater feeding on other small aquatic insects.
-Once they are ready for a final molt into adulthood, they will crawl out of the water onto logs, branches or other sturdy wood and molt one last time into a winged adult.
+A female will enter a male's territory to mate and then lays her eggs in the water by tapping the tip of her abdomen just into the water's surface.
+The eggs spread out and eventually naiads (larvae) hatch, and they spend their lives underwater feeding on other small aquatic insects.
+Once they are ready for adulthood, they will crawl out of the water onto logs, branches or other sturdy wood and molt one last time into a winged adult.

 Eastern Amberwings are found near bodies of water like streams, creeks, marshes, ponds and lagoons.
-They are small dragonflies that might be mistaken for wasps when they flick their tails.
+They have bright orange wings covered in veins and large red eyes.
+Brown and yellow lines on the abdominal segments mimic banding seen in wasps.
+They are small and flick their tails, a behavior that also simulates wasps.
+Unlike wasps, dragonflies do not have antennae.
 They are most active on sunny days.